 The above procedure is followed at all load levels: 50, 55, 60, 65, 70, 75, 80 % ABL.
 All master curves from all tests are shown together in Fig. 12.
 Examining the SIM master curves at each load level, which resulted from eight tests with different temperature histories, shows that they match both in form and position with some experimental scatter.
-The shape of the curves is in general agreement with those found from conventional creep tests on parallel-lay aramid ropes, at various load levels (25 - 82 % NBL), carried out by Chambers (1986) and Guimaraes (1988, 1992) (Fig. 13).
+The shape of the curves is in general agreement with those found from conventional creep tests on parallel-lay aramid ropes, at various load levels (25 - 82 % NBL), carried out by Chambers [7] and Guimaraes [8, 9] (Fig. 13).
 The curve is divided into three regions corresponding to primary, secondary and tertiary creep.
-The primary creep region is curved downwards, the secondary region is almost linear with a slope, and the tertiary region is curved upwards leading to failure.

 By plotting the shifting factors, obtained from the horizontal shifting, with the inverse of temperature (K), a linear variation is observed with a small experimental scatter (Fig. 14).
 This indicates that creep can be regarded as an Arrhenius process.
 Fig. 15 shows the combined results for all load levels; the overlapping curves imply that the activation energy E of the reaction is constant and therefore the same creep mechanism is operative at each temperature level and at each load level.
-For Kevlar 49 the mean activation energy was found to be 119 kJ·mol-1.
+For Kevlar 49 and Technora the mean activation energies were found to be 119 and 133.7 kJ·mol-1 respectively.